Skip to main content

 To receive Federal financial aid at Charter Oak State College, a student must be enrolled in a degree program eligible for financial aid (most programs are).
 Eligibility for federal student aid does not carry over from one academic year to the next.
 Therefore, students must reapply for financial aid each year.

-Charter Oak will use the student information on the FAFSA to determine financial need and the different types of financial aid that a student may be eligible for.
+Charter Oak State College will use the student information on the FAFSA to determine financial need and the different types of financial aid that a student may be eligible for.
 The Office of Financial Aid uses the following formula when awarding student aid:

 One of the key factors, in addition to need, that determines the amount of aid a student can receive is availability of funds.
 As a result, grant funding may fall short of the amount for which a student is eligible.

-Please note that during the course of processing some changes, updates or modifications to financial aid packages may be necessary if certain circumstances exist.
+Please note that during the course of processing some changes, updates or modifications to financial aid offers may be necessary if certain circumstances exist.
 Listed below are some of the factors that may cause modifications:

 • Updates or corrections are made to the FAFSA;